 Written by two leading experts in the field and thoroughly updated, this book remains an indispensable introduction to the study of cognition.

-- An easy-to-read introduction to mind-brain science based on a simple functional diagram linked to specific brain functions
+- Presents an easy-to-read introduction to mind-brain science based on a simple functional diagram linked to specific brain functions

-- New and up-to-date colorful brain images directly from the research labs
+- Provides new, up-to-date, colorful brain images directly from research labs

-- "In the News" boxes describe the newest research and augment foundational content
+- Contains "In the News" boxes that describe the newest research and augment foundational content